-On February 6, 2020, the Receiver filed an asset recovery lawsuit against a number of parties, including Thomas Mulligan, CTC, Criterion, Spirit's former directors and officers, various other former vendors of Spirit, and various other related persons and entities ("Asset Recovery Lawsuit").6 The Asset Recovery Lawsuit was filed in the Eighth Judicial District Court of Clark County, Nevada, and assigned Case No. A-20-809963-B. Although the majority of Defendants filed answers to the Asset Recovery Lawsuit, CTC7 and Criterion Claim Solutions of Omaha, Inc. each filed Motions to Compel Arbitration of the claims asserted by the Receiver in her asset recovery lawsuit.
-The Motions to Compel Arbitration were granted by Judge Denton and thereafter nine of the defendants8 filed a Motion to Stay Pending Arbitration, and joinders were filed by nineteen additional defendants.
-The Court granted the Motion to
+On February 6, 2020, the Receiver filed an asset recovery lawsuit against a number of parties, including Thomas Mulligan, CTC Transportation Insurance Services of Missouri, LLC, CTC Transportation Insurance Services, LLC, and CTC Transportation Insurance Services of Hawaii, LLC ("CTC"), Criterion, Spirit's former directors and officers, various other former vendors of Spirit, and various other related persons and entities ("Asset Recovery Lawsuit").6 The Asset Recovery Lawsuit was filed in the Eighth Judicial District Court of Clark County, Nevada, and assigned Case No. A-20-809963-B. Although the majority of Defendants filed answers to the Asset Recovery Lawsuit, CTC and Criterion Claim Solutions of Omaha, Inc. each filed Motions to Compel Arbitration of the claims asserted by the Receiver in her asset recovery lawsuit.
+The Motions to Compel Arbitration were granted by Judge Denton and thereafter nine of the defendants7 filed a Motion to Stay Pending Arbitration, and joinders were filed by nineteen additional defendants.
+The Court granted the Motion to Stay Pending Arbitration and the Joinders thereto and the formal Notice of Entry of Order was

-6 The Defendants in the Asset Recovery Lawsuit are: Thomas Mulligan, an Individual; CTC Transportation Insurance Services of Missouri, LLC, a Missouri Limited Liability Company; CTC Transportation Insurance Services LLC, a California Limited Liability Company; CTC Transportation Insurance Services of Hawaii LLC, a Hawaii Limited Liability Company; Criterion Claims Solutions of Omaha, Inc., a Nebraska Corporation; Pavel Kapelnikov, an Individual; Chelsea Financial Group, Inc., a California Corporation; Chelsea Financial Group, Inc., a Missouri Corporation; Chelsea Financial Group, Inc., a New Jersey Corporation D/B/A Chelsea Premium Finance Corporation; Chelsea Financial Group, Inc., a Delaware Corporation; Chelsea Holding Company, LLC, a Nevada Limited Liability Company; Chelsea Holdings, LLC, a Nevada Limited Liability Company; Fourgorean Capital, LLC, a New Jersey Limited Liability Company; Kapa Management Consulting, Inc., a New Jersey Corporation; Kapa Ventures, Inc., a New Jersey Corporation; Global Forwarding Enterprises Limited Liability Company, a New Jersey Limited Liability Company; Global Capital Group, LLC, a New Jersey Limited Liability Company; Global Consulting; New Tech Capital, LLC, a Delaware Limited Liability Company; Lexicon Insurance Management LLC, a North Carolina Limited Liability Company; Icap Management Solutions, LLC, a Vermont Limited Liability Company; Six Eleven LLC, a Missouri Limited Liability Company; 10-4 Preferred Risk Managers Inc., a Missouri Corporation; Ironjab LLC, a New Jersey Limited Liability Company; Yanina G. Kapelnikov, an Individual; Igor Kapelnikov, an Individual; Quote My Rig LLC, a New Jersey Limited Liability Company; Matthew Simon, an Individual; Daniel George, an Individual; John Maloney, an Individual; James Marx, an Individual; Carlos Torres, an Individual; Virginia Torres, an Individual; Scott McCrae, an Individual; Brenda Guffey, an Individual; 195 Gluten Free LLC, a New Jersey Limited Liability Company, Doe Individuals I-X; and Roe Corporate Entities I-X. The Receiver's previous Twelfth Status Report provides the dates that answers to the suit were filed by the defendants.
+6 The Defendants in the Asset Recovery Lawsuit are: Thomas Mulligan, an Individual; CTC; Criterion; Pavel Kapelnikov, an Individual; Chelsea Financial Group, Inc., a California Corporation; Chelsea Financial Group, Inc., a 19 Missouri Corporation; Chelsea Financial Group, Inc., a New Jersey Corporation D/B/A Chelsea Premium Finance Corporation; Chelsea Financial Group, Inc., a Delaware Corporation; Chelsea Holding Company, LLC, a Nevada Limited 20 Liability Company; Chelsea Holdings, LLC, a Nevada Limited Liability Company; Fourgorean Capital, LLC, a New Jersey Limited Liability Company; Kapa Management Consulting, Inc., a New Jersey Corporation; Kapa Ventures, Inc., 21 a New Jersey Corporation; Global Forwarding Enterprises Limited Liability Company, a New Jersey Limited Liability Company; Global Capital Group, LLC, a New Jersey Limited Liability Company; Global Consulting; New Tech Capital, 22 LLC, a Delaware Limited Liability Company; Lexicon Insurance Management LLC, a North Carolina Limited Liability Company; Icap Management Solutions, LLC, a Vermont Limited Liability Company; Six Eleven LLC, a Missouri Limited 23 Liability Company; 10-4 Preferred Risk Managers Inc., a Missouri Corporation; Ironjab LLC, a New Jersey Limited Liability Company; Yanina G. Kapelnikov, an Individual; Igor Kapelnikov, an Individual; Quote My Rig LLC, a New 24 Jersey Limited Liability Company; Matthew Simon, an Individual; Daniel George, an Individual; John Maloney, an Individual; James Marx, an Individual; Carlos Torres, an Individual; Virginia Torres, an Individual; Scott McCrae, an 25 Individual; Brenda Guffey, an Individual; 195 Gluten Free LLC, a New Jersey Limited Liability Company, Doe Individuals I-X; and Roe Corporate Entities I-X. The Receiver's previous Twelfth Status Report provides the dates that 26 answers to the suit were filed by the defendants.